ethan-rogers/motion-mouse/README.md

-# motion-mouse
+# Motion Controlled Mouse

-A motion controlled mouse made using arduino
+This project creates a motion cotnrolled mouse using an Arduino micro, two push buttons and an ADXL335 Accelerometer module.